TYPO3Incubator/TYPO3.Guide.Infrastructure/Documentation/Releases/Index.rst

 TYPO3 Releases
 ==============

-TYPO3 Release Packages (the downloadable tarballs and zip files) as well as the Git tags are signed using PGP signatures during the automated release process.
+TYPO3 Release Packages (the downloadable tarballs and zip files) as well as Git tags are signed using PGP signatures during the automated release process.
-Besides that, MD5 and SHA2-256 are being generated for these files.
+Besides that, MD5 and SHA2-256 hashes are being generated for these files.

 Checking file hashes
 --------------------